swat-sccs/sauce/_docs/advanced-services.md

 Your SCCS account also gives you access to an email account hosted on our servers at `[username]@sccs.swarthmore.edu`.
-This service is mostly offered for historical reasons, dating back to an era where email accounts were associated with a specific machine and free email providers such as Gmail didn't exist.
-You can technically use us as your only email provider (set up email forwarding to forward to your SCCS mailbox and read mail via command line on our SSH server), but this is an _extremely_ bad idea these days for a variety of reasons.
-If you need to receive mail to your SCCS account (most often for cronjob results) it's a better idea to forward it to an existing email account.
+This service is mostly offered for historical reasons, dating back to an era where free email providers such as Gmail didn't exist, and the school had strict quotas.
+You can technically use us as your only email provider (set up email forwarding to forward to your SCCS mailbox and read mail via command line on our SSH server), but note that we are student-run and do NOT have Google-level reliability, spam control, speed, etc. If you need to receive mail to your SCCS account (most often for cronjob results) it's a better idea to forward it to an existing email account.
 You can do that [here](/account).